-- 25. Although Freedom of Information legislation provides widespread public access to information, it is legitimate in some circumstances for a Council to require documents and information to be treated in a confidential way.
-Given the potential damage that the unauthorised disclosure of confidential material can do to the standing and integrity of a council, it is essential that you respect the provisions in paragraphs 3.14 and 3.15. - 26.
-You must not provide the media with off the record briefings on the general contents or 'line' of confidential material or information.
-Disclosures of this kind can also seriously undermine and devalue the work of the Council and its committees. - 27.
+- 27. You must not provide the media with off the record briefings on the general contents or 'line' of confidential material or information.
+Disclosures of this kind can also seriously undermine and devalue the work of the Council and its committees. - 28.
 Sometimes the confidential nature of the material will be explicit, such as if the document is marked 'confidential'.
 In other cases, it will be clear from the nature of the information or from the circumstances in which it was provided to you that it is confidential.
-This may include the following types of information: - commercial information such as information relating to a contract or a contractor's business; - personal information such as information relating to an individual's employment; - information which is confidential as
+This may include the following types of information:

-- a result of a statutory provision; - information discussed in closed or private sections of meetings - legal advice obtained by the Council (either provided by officers and external legal advisers).
-This will be covered by legal privilege and should not be disclosed without the Council's permission; - information which is received as a result of a relationship where there is an obligation of confidence, such as between a councillor and a constituent. - 28.
-You should be aware of the provisions in relation to disclosure of information contained within Council papers exempt from publication under paragraph 1 schedule 7a of the Local Government (Scotland) Act 1973. - 29.
+- commercial information such as information relating to a contract or a contractor's business; - personal information such as information relating to an individual's employment; - information which is confidential as a result of a statutory provision; - information discussed in closed or private sections of meetings; - legal advice obtained by the Council (either provided by officers or external legal advisers).
+This will be covered by legal privilege and should not be disclosed without the Council's permission; - information which is received as a result of a relationship where there is an obligation of confidence, such as between a councillor and a constituent. - 29.
+You should be aware of the provisions in relation to disclosure of information contained within Council papers exempt from publication under paragraph 1 schedule 7A of the Local Government (Scotland) Act 1973. - 30.
 Sometimes it is a matter of timing in that information may eventually be released.
-However, you must respect the requirement for confidentiality even if you do not agree with it. - 30.
-In the case of other documents and information, you should exercise your judgement as to what should or should not be made available to outside bodies or individuals.
-In cases of doubt, you should seek advice. - 31.
-As a councillor, you are in a position of trust and members of the public may provide you with information that could reasonably be regarded as confidential.
-If the status of any discussion is unclear, you should establish at the earliest possible opportunity, whether some or all of the matters being discussed are to be treated as being confidential.
+However, you must respect the requirement for confidentiality even if you do not agree with it. - 31.
+In the case of other documents and information, you should seek advice if you are in any doubt as to whether they are confidential.
+You should exercise your judgement on what should or